Back

 \({\text{x}}^{\left ( 2+7 \right )}{\text{y}}^{4} = {\text{x}}^{9}{\text{y}}^{4}\)

-Now that we have simplified the numerator, let’s rewrite our original expression:
+Now that you have simplified the numerator, rewrite the original expression:

 \(\displaystyle\frac{{\text{x}}^{2}{\text{y}}^{4}{\text{x}}^{7}}{{\text{x y}}^{3}}=\frac{{\text{x}}^{9}{\text{y}}^{4}}{{\text{x y}}^{3}}\)

-Now since there isn’t any addition or subtraction between any of the factors, we can use the quotient rule to further simplify this problem.
+Since there isn’t any addition or subtraction between any of the factors, you can use the quotient rule to further simplify this problem.

 \(\displaystyle\frac{{\text{x}}^{9}{\text{y}}^{4}}{{\text{x y}}^{3}}=\frac{{\text{x}}^{\left ( 9-1 \right )}{\text{y}}^{\left ( 4-3 \right )}}{1}=\frac{{\text{x}}^{8}{\text{y}}^{1}}{1}={\text{x}}^{8}{\text{y}}\)